gnames/gnmatcher/README.md

 `gnmatcher` project receives a list of name-strings and returns back 0 or more canonical forms of known names for each name-string.

-The project aims to do such verification as fast and accurately as possible.
+The project aims to do such verification as fast and accurate as possible.
 Quite often, humans or character-recognition software (OCR) introduce misspellings in the name-strings.
 For this reason, `gnmatcher` uses fuzzy-matching algorithms when no exact match exists.
 Also, for cases where